alexdevero/alex-devero-blog/__drafts__/draft--es2020-features.md

 ## String.prototype.matchAll()

 The `matchAll()` is another smaller item on the list of ES2020 features.
 However, it can be handy.
-What this methods does is it helps you find all matches of a [regexp] pattern in a string.
-This methods returns an iterator.
+What this method does is it helps you find all matches of a [regexp] pattern in a string.
+This method returns an iterator.
 When you have this iterator, there are at least two things you can do.

 First, you can use a `for...of` loop to iterate over the iterator and get individual matches.
 The second option is to convert the iterator to an array.
 Individual matches and corresponding data will become one individual items in the array.